Lines in the space of K\"ahler metrics: Introduction

 \begin{remark} By possibly increasing the power of the ample line bundle $L$, divisors $D_j$ as in the statement of the theorem can always be found.
 Moreover, by Bertini's theorem, a generic choice of divisors $D_0,\ldots, D_n$ in the class $c_1(L)$ satisfies $\cap_j D_j = \emptyset$ \cite[Lemma 8.9, p.
 387]{Dem12}.
 Hence plenty of geodesic lines can be constructed on any Hodge K\"ahler manifold $(X,\omega)$. \end{remark}

 In the proof of both (i) and (ii) we will show that the Legendre duals of $t \to u_t$ and $t \to v_t$ are bounded zero mass test lines, thus concluding via Theorem \ref{thm: RWN_lines}.
-That being said, given the basic nature of these examples, as expected, an elemantary argument can be given for why they are lines, circumventing our general Theorem \ref{thm: RWN_lines}.
-We direct readers interested in this to the discussion directly following Theorem \ref{thm: proj_2}.
+That being said, given the basic nature of these examples, an alternative direct argument can also be given for why they are lines.
+We direct readers interested in this to the discussion directly following Corollary \ref{cor: proj_2}(ii).

-Theorem \ref{thm: proj} disproves a folklore conjecture in the field (mentioned in the abstract of \cite{Bern22}), which asserted that weak geodesic lines should be induced by the one-parameter action of a holomorphic vector field $V$ for which $i_V \omega$ is $\bar \partial$-exact; see \cite[Example 4.26]{Sze_book} for the construction.
-The examples in Theorem \ref{thm: proj} will not generally come from this construction, e.g. if $X$ does not admit any non-trivial holomorphic vector fields at all.
+These examples disprove a folklore conjecture in the field (mentioned in the abstract of \cite{Bern22}), which asserted that weak geodesic lines should be induced by the one-parameter action of a holomorphic vector field $V$ for which $i_V \omega$ is $\bar \partial$-exact; see \cite[Example 4.26]{Sze_book} for the construction.
+By \cite[Theorem 4.1]{Bern22}, all smooth \emph{regular} geodesic lines are of this form; we thank Song Sun for showing us an alternative argument for this fact based on \cite[Proposition 4.2.13]{CT}.
+Moreover, if $X$ is toric, then all toric geodesic lines on $X$ are also induced by vector fields \cite{Gu99}, lending further support to this conjecture.
+However, the examples in Example \ref{ex: proj} will not generally come from this construction, e.g. if $X$ does not admit any non-trivial holomorphic vector fields at all.

-The geodesic lines $t \to v_t$ constructed in Theorem \ref{thm: proj}(ii) are $C^\infty$, but typically not regular in the sense that $\omega_{v_t} \geq 0$ may not be K\"ahler, i.e., $t \to v_t$ is a smooth weak geodesic line.
-It was shown by Berndtsson in \cite[Theorem 4.1]{Bern22} that smooth \emph{regular} geodesic lines $t \to u_t$ are always induced by vector fields.
-We thank Song Sun for showing us an alternative argument for this fact based on \cite[Proposition 4.2.13]{CT}.
-In light of our examples, regularity emerges as the essential condition enabling such theorems to hold.
+The geodesic lines $t \to v_t$ constructed in Example \ref{ex: proj}(ii) are $C^\infty$, but typically not regular in the sense that $\omega_{v_t} \geq 0$ may not be K\"ahler, i.e., $t \to v_t$ is a smooth weak geodesic line.
+In light of \cite[Theorem 4.1]{Bern22}, regularity emerges as the essential condition enabling such theorems to hold.

-Recall that $C^{1,1}$ is the optimal regularity for weak geodesic segments joining smooth potentials \cite{Ch,CTW,DL12}.
-See \cite{Bl1} for complementary estimates and \cite{Bl2} for an excellent survey.
-In light of these results, it is perhaps surprising that our work reveals an abundance of smooth weak geodesic lines in the projective setting.
+Recall that $C^{1,1}$ regularity is optimal for weak geodesic segments joining smooth potentials \cite{Ch,CTW,DL12}.
+See \cite{Bl1} for complementary estimates and \cite{Bl2} for a comprehensive survey.
+In accordance with this, prior to our work, very few examples of segments or rays with higher regularity were known (cf.\ \cite{Do,AT03,Sun10}).
+Example~\ref{ex: proj} shows that, at least in the projective setting, smooth weak geodesic lines arise naturally and in large numbers.

-\paragraph{Lines on Riemann surfaces.} In the case of a Riemann surface $(X,\omega)$, due to the Monge-Amp\`ere operator coinciding with the Laplacian, one can prove a much more precise Ross-Witt Nystr\"om correspondence for bounded lines.